Skip to main content

 MICHAEL DAWES, MD

-Michael Dawes, M.D. is a Clinical Professor in Psychiatry at Boston University School of Medicine (BUSM), Program Director for the BU-VA Addiction Psychiatry Fellowship, and staff psychiatrist at the VA Boston Healthcare System (VA BHS).
+Michael Dawes, M.D. is a Clinical Professor in Psychiatry at Boston University School of Medicine (BUSM), Program Director for the BMC Addiction Psychiatry Fellowship, and is staff addiction psychiatrist at the VA Boston Healthcare System (VA BHS).
 Prior to transitioning to VA BHS full time, he served for 3 years as Vice-Chair for Addiction Psychiatry at Boston Medical Center/BUSM (Department of Psychiatry).
 Dr. Dawes earned his medical degree from the University of North Carolina at Chapel Hill.
 He is board certified in Adult Psychiatry, Addiction Psychiatry, and Addiction Medicine, and has training and experience in Child and Adolescent Psychiatry.
-Dr. Dawes was PI on a Mentored Clinical Scientist Development Award from the National Institute on Drug Abuse and has been a PI and Site-PI on numerous clinical and prospective studies funded by the National Institutes of Health.
-He has experience designing and implementing quality improvement and systems redesign projects in the Veterans Healthcare Administration and served as a site-PI for a multi-site study, entitled: “A Multi-Faceted Intervention to Improve Alcohol Dependence Pharmacotherapy Access.”
-He is currently Co-PD on a Health Resources and Services Administration (HRSA) Addiction Medicine Fellowship grant, and trains BU-VA Addiction Psychiatry Fellows on how to provide collaborative care for persons with Substance Use Disorders and Co-occurring Mental Health Disorders (SUD/COD) in a Federally-Qualified Health Center.
-Dr. Dawes has mentored and supervised faculty as well as many residents, fellows, and other trainees with interests in Addiction Psychiatry, Addiction Medicine, and clinical research for populations with SUD/COD.
-He is passionate about training fellows to do clinical research, including research and implementation science addressing access to treatment for individuals and populations with SUD/COD.
+Dr. Dawes was PI on a Mentored Clinical Scientist Development Award from the National Institute on Drug Abuse and has been a PI and Site-PI on numerous clinical, center, and prospective studies funded by the National Institutes of Health.
+He has experience designing and implementing quality improvement and systems redesign projects in the Veterans Healthcare Administration and served as a site-PI for a multi-site study.
+He is currently Co-PD on a Health Resources and Services Administration (HRSA) Addiction Medicine Fellowship grant and has trained BMC Addiction Psychiatry Fellows on how to provide coordinated care for persons with Substance Use Disorders and other Co-occurring Mental Health Disorders (SUD/COD) in a Federally-Qualified Health Center.
+Dr. Dawes has mentored and supervised faculty as well as many residents, fellows, and other trainees, most of whom have clinical and clinical research interests in improving access to care and decreasing stigma for populations with SUD/COD.
+He is passionate about training fellows to do clinical research, including implementation science.

 IAFAT